MaximeLoustau1/equality-app/README.md

 uvicorn main:app --reload

-then rerun npm run build, npm run start
+then in another terminal: npm run build +  npm run start (both the backend server and the vite server should be running for it to work)